claforte/mixamotoopenpose/README.md

 Requirements: Pillow, Numpy, OpenCV

-`pip install pillow numpy opencv-python`
+`pip install pillow numpy opencv-python matplotlib`

 Download an animation from Mixamo as a Collada .dae file.
 (Recommended without skin for smaller file size.
 DO NOT reduce keyframes!)
 Extract the zip folder so you have the standard .dae file itself.